Mazyod/Unity-AutoBuilder/CONTRIBUTING.md

 ### Code and other contributions

-Contributions to Unity Autobilder (via pull request or otherwise) must be licensed under the MIT license.
+Contributions to Unity Autobilder (via pull request or otherwise) must be licensed under the Apache 2 license.